pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/Installation_exmouth.md

 	/home/Dokumente/pyMANGA-master/Benchmarks/Exmouth_Gulf/full_model

 Groundwater modeling with OGS is performed using an additional Python script.
-Among other things, this script provides values for the tidal range from the file &bdquo;EXM_Jan-Jul_2019.txt&ldquo; for OGS, puts these data into a loop (since the modeling period is significantly longer than the period of the tidal data) and provides an adjustment of the mean water level.
-In the script (&bdquo;python_script.py&ldquo;) in line 140 f. the file location of the &bdquo;EXM_Jan-Jul_2019.txt&ldquo;-file must be adapted to the local folder structure.
+Among other things, this script provides values for the tidal range from the file "EXM_Jan-Jul_2019.txt" for OGS, puts these data into a loop (since the modeling period is significantly longer than the period of the tidal data) and provides an adjustment of the mean water level.
+The file location of the "EXM_Jan-Jul_2019.txt"-file must be adapted to the local folder structure, in the script ("python_script.py") at line 140 f.

 The setup can now be started by opening a terminal in the main level of pyMANGA by entering the command